RJArthern/WAVI.jl/docs/src/API/solver_parameters.md

 # Solver Parameters
-A `SolverParameters` object is a WAVI.jl object that stores parameters related to the [numerical solution](../numerical_procedure/numerical_procedure.md) of the [governing equations](../physics/governing_equations.md).
+A `SolverParams` object is a WAVI.jl object that stores parameters related to the [numerical solution](../numerical_procedure/numerical_procedure.md) of the [governing equations](../physics/governing_equations.md).
 The following table summarises these parameters

 | Keyword Argument   | Description                   | Default Value         |